EmidaOlamide/Wrangle-and-Analyze-Data-Udacity/README.md

 # Wrangle-and-Analyze-Data-WeRateDogs

 ## Introduction
 WeRateDogs is a Twitter account that rates people's dogs with a humorous comment about the dog.
+These ratings  <br>
-These ratings almost always have a denominator of 10.
+almost always have a denominator of 10.
 The numerators, though?
 Almost always greater than 10.
-11/10, 12/10, 13/10, etc. Why?
+11/10, 12/10,  <br> 13/10, etc. Why?
 Because "they're good dogs Brent."

-**Udacity: Wrangle and Analyze data** <br>
+#### Udacity: Wrangle and Analyze data
 The goal is to wrangle WeRateDogs Twitter data to create interesting and trustworthy analyses and visualizations. <br>
 The Twitter archive is great, but it only contains very basic tweet information.
 Additional gathering, then <br>
 assessing and cleaning is required for worthy analyses and visualizations.